Doctor charged with murder sues over coverage of legal costs

 Fired doctor William Husel, third from left, leaves court with his new attorneys, Jose Baez, far left, and Diane Menashe, far right, and others following a hearing Wednesday, Aug.
 28, 2019, in Columbus, Ohio. ... more

-COLUMBUS, Ohio (AP) — The Ohio doctor charged with murder in the deaths of 25 hospital patients is suing his former employer's parent company for not covering the costs of his legal defense in the criminal case as it has in dozens of related civil cases.
+COLUMBUS, Ohio (AP) — The Ohio doctor charged with murder in the deaths of 25 hospital patients is suing his former employer's parent company for not covering his criminal defense costs, as it has in dozens of related civil cases.

-William Husel's (HYOO'-suhlz) federal lawsuit argues his professional liability insurance should cover the defense expenses.
-His complaint says if Trinity Health Corporation's insurer won't advance his legal costs, it hurts his ability to defend himself .
+William Husel's (HYOO'-suhl) federal lawsuit argues his professional liability insurance should cover the defense expenses.
+His complaint says that if Trinity Health Corporation's insurer won't advance his legal costs, it hurts his ability to defend himself .

 The Columbus-area Mount Carmel Health System found Husel ordered excessive painkillers for dozens of patients over several years.